A causal convolutional neural network for multi-subject motion modeling and generation: Our approach

-\textbf{Separate residual blocks}: The core component of the CCNet is the set of separate residual blocks $\mathcal{\psi}_{R}^i$.
-It is similar to the residual blocks used in WaveNets~\cite{oord2016wavenet}, which use dilated causal convolution to guarantee the input motion data's ordering.
-The control signals are also inputted to the residual blocks through convolution layers with kernel size $1$.
-The difference is that we use two separate dilated causal convolution layers and 1D convolution layers to compute separate features for the gated activation.
-This is designed to disentangle the information to increase the capacity of our network.
-Moreover, the features from the motion data and control signals are fused through summation.
-This enables us to switch on/off the control signals online during the training and inferring.
-The dilated Causal Convolution is implemented as in ~\cite{oord2016wavenet}.
-Specifically, zeros are padded before the feature of the $\mathcal{\psi}_{E}(x_{n-l-1})$ so that the output of the convolution of a frame $i$ only depends on the frames before it.
-The padding size can be easily computed as $(k - 1) * d$, where $k$ is the kernel size and $d$ the dilation size.
-The kernel size of the causal convolution and dilation size in SRBs are set to be 2.
-As a result, the causal receptive field of the CCNet is 41 frames, which can be computed using the following formula:
+The core component of CCNet is the set of SRBs $\mathcal{\psi}_{R}^i$, which is illustrated in Fig.~\ref{fig:residuleblock}.
+The SRBs are similar to the residual blocks used in WaveNet \cite{vandenoord16_ssw}, which uses dilated causal convolution to guarantee the temporal ordering of the input motion data.
+The difference is that we add the Conv1D layers to every SRB to extract the features of the control signals to enhance the model's ability to capture the motion characteristics of different subjects, and we fuse these features with the motions through summation.
+Our network includes 20 SRBs, which are executed recursively.
+Each $i$-th block takes the output of the $(i-1)$-th block and the control signals as its input, whereas the inputs of the first block $\mathcal{\psi}_{R}^0$ are the outputs from the encoder and control signals.
+The kernel size of the Conv1D layers is $1$.
+Zeros are padded before the feature of $\mathcal{\psi}_{E}(\mathbf{x}_{n-l-1})$; therefore, the output of the causal convolution of a frame $n$ depends only on the frames before it.
+The padding size can be computed as $(k - 1)d$, where $k$ is the kernel size, and $d$ is the dilation size.
+The causal receptive field length $CRL$ of CCNet can be computed using $k$ and $d$ as follows: